 If you would like help improving your child’s/family’s health by eating better and moving more, here’s how it would work:

 - We would meet (without your child) to discuss the situation

-- I would obtain and review your child’s growth charts with you to see if your child has always trended on the large size or if there has been a marked and unexpected increase in rate of weight gain and/or BMI.
+- We would obtain and review your child’s growth charts with you to see if your child has always trended on the large size or if there has been a marked and unexpected increase in rate of weight gain and/or BMI.
 If the growth charts show an unexpected change, we would work together to try to identify what caused this mysterious change.

 - getting into a rhythm of regular meals and snacks (not skimping during the day),

 - having permission to eat some “junk food” (and not sneak it),

 - using their cues for hunger and fullness to guide their intake (with a BIG focus on not eating when bored and stopping eating long enough between meals so they have an appetite for the next meal),